omidbazgirTTU/UDS-projection/README.md

 ## Augmented Dickey Fuller (ADF) test

 ADF tests whether a time series is stationary or not.
 If we fail to reject the null, we establish non-stationarity.
+In general, a p-value of less than 5% means you can reject the null hypothesis that there is a unit root.

+The idea if Dickey Fuller test is we start of by an autoregressive model, where the null hypothesis for this test is that there is a unit root, meaning \rho = 1 or \delta = 0.